lmikulin/G4/README.md

 ## Instructions
 ### Installation

-1. Download Or Clone the Repo
-2. Compile the .java files
-3. Run the program
+1. Open index.html in a web-browser (only tested in Chrome)

 ### Use
-1. Answer the prompts to calculate blast (console currently)
-2. Program will animate explosion once, then stop and display all info
-3. Use the controls on the seperate window to filter and edit info, time and restart animation
+1. [Not yet Finished]

 ## Features
 ### Implemented
-- Prompts user for information (Console only so far)
+- None

 ### To-Do
 - Display information
-- Promt user information (non-console)
+- Promt user information
 - Aninimate the stuff
+- Control Buttons

 ## Credits
 Created by *Eric Mikulin* for the *IB G4 Project*